korone00/xsearch/backend/README.md

-To run the Nest.js backend server: you need to run container actions, and npm run start. and localhost:3000/api, you can test database server and login, out, regiter etc...
+To run the Nest.js backend server: you need to run container actions, and npm run start. and visit localhost:3000/api, you can test database server and login, out, register etc...

 ```bash
 # Development mode